demisto/content/Packs/Slack/Integrations/SlackV3/README.md

 These message events are available for both "Bot Events" and "Events on behalf of users".
 In order to use mirroring and handle bot questions, Cortex XSOAR recommends enabling these event scopes for both bot and user events.

 ### OAuth Scopes
+In order to define the OAuth scopes, please navigate to the OAuth https://api.slack.com/apps/{BOT_ID}/oauth?

 In order to utilize the full functionality of the Slack integration, Cortex XSOAR recommends the following OAuth scopes for the bot token: